A large part of my story can be found in my autobiography, "Diary Of An Environmentalist."

 Underlying my mission is a dedication to environmental protection and particularly environmental justice.
 In the early 90s I was one of the participants at the meetings with the U.S. Environmental Protection Agency (EPA) in an attempt to get the agency to recognize the issue of environmental justice.
 In an open letter to national environmental organizations, AAEA challenged organizations’ hiring policies and their lack of attention to environmental justice.
 I attended the First People of Color Environmental Leadership Summit in Washington, DC and authored the first comprehensive pollution report about our nation's capital with special emphasis on the effects on vulnerable communities.
 Perhaps most notably, I worked with Dr. Marsha Coleman-Adebayo to help pass the first civil rights legislation of the 21st century—the 2002 No FEAR Act.
 I was the only environmental justice activist working with Dr. Adebayo to pass this landmark piece of legislation, which helps protect federal workers from discrimination.

-I organized Earth Day Clean Ups with EPA Region III.
+I organized Earth Day Clean Ups with EPA Region III, among other similar projects at the national, state and local levels.

-Beyond environmental justice issues, I have indulged myself in working on a variety of issues and programs.
+Beyond environmental justice issues, I have worked on a variety of issues and programs.
 These include everything from creek walks and cleanup events for youth, to the creation of a Minority Environmental Internship Program where we placed minority interns at various environmental groups in Washington, DC.
 To tell the full story of my work, I published my autobiography "Norris McDonald: Diary Of An Environmentalist" in 2009.

 I was the first environmentalist in the United States to publicly and actively support nuclear power starting in 2000.
 I founded the African American Environmentalist Association (AAEA), the first environmental groups in the United States to publicly and actively support nuclear power.